debajyotibasak/MyTimes/README.md

 Note: Please use your own API KEY.
 Its very easy to set up.
 Just go to https://newsapi.org/register.

+If you do not have a gradle.properties file, create one

+- Change you Android view to Project file in the directory
+- Right click > New > File
+- Put the name as gradle.properties
+- Now paste MY_NEWS_API_KEY="your-api-key-here" in the gradle.properties file

+Build the project and Run

 **_Contributions are also welcome._**